Berman510/discord_movie-night-bot/README.md

 - **Session Viewing Channels:** Configure channels for Discord events (Voice, Stage, or Text channels)
 - **Timezone Management:** `/movie-configure set-timezone` with automatic voting closure support
 - **Admin Roles:** `/movie-configure add-admin-role @role` for comprehensive admin access
-- **Notification Roles:** Configure roles for Discord event notifications and session announcements
+- **Voting role(s):** Configure which roles can vote; these roles are also used for Discord event notifications and session announcements
 - **View Settings:** `/movie-configure view-settings` shows all current configuration including new features

 ### Logging Configuration